ramansgit/VendingMachineSystem/Readme.txt

 - Purchase statement can be in better format
 - this can be persisted in db.
 - more validations should be done
-- Assumption only either consumer or supplier will access the system.
 - concurrent access not tested